-Deep Neural Networks (DNNs) have gained relevance in recent years due to their excellent performance in complex tasks such as computer vision \cite{Liu2020a}, natural language processing \cite{Lauriola2021}, and recommender systems \cite{Napoles2020}.
+Deep Neural Networks (DNNs) have gained relevance in recent years due to their excellent performance in complex tasks, such as computer vision \cite{Liu2020a}, natural language processing \cite{Lauriola2021}, and recommender systems \cite{Napoles2020}.
 However, the features that allow these models to succeed in such application domains (multiple hidden layers, non-linear transformations, etc.) make it impossible for humans to follow or understand how the mapping from input data to predictions occurs.
-This means that DNNs are black-boxes limiting their deployment in real applications where safe-critical models are required \cite{Bai2021}.
+In other words, DNNs are black boxes limiting their deployment in real applications where trustworthy models are required \cite{Bai2021}.

-The literature reports plenty of works that aim at providing explanations of neural network models.
-They can be broadly grouped into the categories: explanation by simplification, feature attribution explanation, and visual explanation \cite{BARREDOARRIETA202082}.
-Methods of the first and second categories are the most widely adopted to explain neural networks, being the third category less common.
-The latter is due to the complexities of creating visualizations just from the inputs and outputs of a black-box model.
+The literature reports plenty of works that aim to provide explanations of neural network models.
+They can be broadly grouped into three categories: explanation by simplification, feature attribution explanation, and visual explanation \cite{BARREDOARRIETA202082}.
+Methods of the first and second categories are the most widely adopted to explain neural networks, while the third category is less common.
+The scarcity of the latter is due to the complexities of creating visualizations just from the inputs and outputs of a black-box model.
 In any case, as humans privilege the comprehension of visual data, visual explanation strategies are mainly applied in combination with feature attribution techniques.